Josh-XT/Josh-XT/README.md

 - TensorFlow
 - PyTorch
 - OpenAI GTP-3/GPT-4
-- LLaMa
-- Alpaca
+- LLaMa (and the many derived models such as Vicuna, Alpaca, etc)
-- Vicuna
+- OpenAssistant

-I am also exploring reinforcement learning, generative models, and unsupervised learning techniques to expand my AI skill set.
+- Many more, new ones are coming out daily that I am exploring.

 ### Quantum Computing